Add beauty to your space with these pretty DIY Garden Walkway Ideas and turn your yard into a more inviting and functional space!

 3. Pallet Wood Garden Walkway

-Dig your ground a bit lower than the original level and put reclaimed pallet boards on it to recreate this walkway project.
-Visit Funky Junk Interiors to know more.
+Dig your ground slightly lower than the original level and put reclaimed pallet boards on it to recreate this walkway project.
+Visit Funky Junk Interiors to learn more.

 4. Wood Slice Garden Pathway

 To construct this walkway, you’ll need cement pavers, a saw, wood slices, and dirt.
 Clear the area, line the edges with cement pavers, put the wood slices in position, and finally fill the space with soil.

 5. Sidewalk and Stairs

 If you have an unequal ground level around your house, you’ll probably love to execute this project as a solution.
 Build a walkway stairs with the tutorial here.